Hussainsmokie/three-tier-app-challenge/README.md

 # #TWSThreeTierAppChallenge

 ## Overview
-This repository hosts the `#TWSThreeTierAppChallenge` for the TWS community.
+This repository hosts the `#TWSThreeTierAppChallenge`.
 The challenge involves deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB, with deployment on AWS EKS.
-Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR).
-Merged PRs will earn exciting prizes!

-## Prerequisites
-- Basic knowledge of Docker, and AWS services.
-- An AWS account with necessary permissions.

 ## Challenge Steps
 - [Application Code](#application-code)